upasadena/interactive-cyoa-tutorial/docs/extending-your-cyoa/index.md

 ## Using Git
 What is Git?
 Git is a **version control system** (VCS).
 It is a program that tracks changes within files and folders.
-Using Git, we can create snapshots of changes for each version, meaning if we add irreversable changes to our project, we can simply revert back to a previous version.
+Using Git, we can create snapshots of changes for each version, meaning if we add irreversible changes to our project, we can simply revert back to a previous version.

 We can also compare changes between versions, and can invite others to